 When it comes to commercial roofing solutions, most businesses opt for low slope roofing options to fit their needs.
 Why?
 For several reasons: low slope roofs tend to be cheaper to install, maximizes square footage, and are generally more practical than steeper roofs typically seen in residential buildings.
 What many folks don’t realize, however, is that there are several options when it comes to low slope roofing materials.
-At Elite Roofing, our team has installed hundreds of low slope roofs throughout Colorado, gaining firsthand experience with the various materials involved in these applications.
+At Elite Roofing & Solar, our team has installed hundreds of low slope roofs throughout Colorado, gaining firsthand experience with the various materials involved in these applications.
 In today’s post, we’re going to dive into the different options available for use in these practical roofing systems.

 What is a low slope roof?

 In terms of precise specifications, a roof is considered low slope if its slope is less than or equal to 3:12 – that is, if it rises three inches or less for every foot of length, which is an angle of 14 degrees.
 Confusingly enough, these roofs are also sometimes referred to as flat roofs.
 But don’t be fooled: all roofs must have at least some slope to allow water to drain, and the minimum slope for a roof is generally 2%.

 One major reason low slope roofs are favored for commercial use is cost efficiency.
 Low slope roofs tend to require less roofing material to cover a given area, and they can be installed more quickly than steeper roofs.
 In addition, a steeper roof simply isn’t possible for many large commercial buildings.
 Due to the usual width of such buildings, the peak would need to be extremely tall.
 Finally, low slope roofs maximize interior space (which is useful for storage) and allow for necessities such as heating and cooling equipment to be installed on top of them.

 What options are there for low slope roofing materials?